soggybag/js-react-native-q4/05-redux/README.md

 ```

 Besides defining two action creators, we've also defined the types for these actions
-as constants we can use elsewhere.
+as constants we can use elsewhere, this is best practice to avoid spelling errors and
+make changes easy.

 ## Add a reducer

+Redux uses reducers to handle changes in state.
+A reducer is passed a _piece_ of state
+associated with a key and an action, and returns a new state for that key.

 - Add a folder for your reducers then create a reducer.
     1. Create a new folder named `reducers`.